LIID Future Lab

 LABs are variable in time (from half a day to several years for R&D labs) and mix a great diversity of formats: photomontage, diagram, installation, exhibition, publication, text, study, creative future trend report, conference, essay, future scenario, theory-fiction, research group, method and pedagogy innovation, collaborative workshop (including performative photography in the public space), etc.

-The more recent lab Toward Alien Cosmologies, prospective of an anthropological reset, is today LIID’s R&D main driver and remobilises research and experiences from all other labs since 2000.
+Since 2017 the lab Toward Alien Cosmologies, prospective of an anthropological reset, is LIID’s R&D main driver and remobilises research and experiences from all other labs since 2000.

 FUTURE LAB R&D / ART - KNOWLEDGE - IMAGES - WOLRD-BUILDING

--Lab Toward Alien Cosmologies, prospective of anthropological and epistemological reset, since 2017: Lab to design post-human futures in the AI, Anthropocene and Post-Truth era, including research on foresight methodologies.
+-Lab Toward Alien Cosmologies, prospective of anthropological and epistemological reset, on-going since 2017.

-Conferences: Muzeum Susch Disputaziune #2, 2018, Nordic Summer University, Diffrakt Berlin, 2020 ; World Future Studies Federation 24th Global Conference, 2021 ; Association of Professional Futurists research webinar and Philosophy of Futures, 2022.
+Conferences: Muzeum Susch Disputaziune #2, 2018, Nordic Summer University, Diffrakt Berlin, 2020 ; World Future Studies Federation 24th Global Conference, 2021 ; Science-Fiction Research Association Conference, University of Oslo, 2022 ; Association of Professional Futurists webinars, 2022 ; A2RU webinar, University of Michigan, 2022 ; ZHdK, Zurich, 2023 ; Foresight Talk, Institute For The Future, 2023.

-Design fiction workshops: Ecole de Design Duperré, Paris and Forecast Laboratory, Telecom Paris Tech University, 2018.
+Design fiction workshops: Ecole de Design Duperré, Paris, 2018 ; Forecast Laboratory, Telecom Paris Tech University, 2018.

 + LABs ART - IMAGE - FICTION - KNOWLEDGE